therapies and support

 good nutrition also help

 • Find your ‘tribe’ — sometimes it may feel like you’re the only one going through this.
 Locate an online or in-person support group for ASD and connect with others who understand the challenges.
 Some of your longest-lasting friendships will probably come this way.
 We have compiled an extensive list of online forums, and you can refer to your state autism association for information on in-person support groups in your area.
-There are also government-funded MyTime supported playgroups around Australia for parents of children with a disability
+There are also government-funded MyTime supported groups around Australia for parents and carers of children with a disability

 • Accepting limits to what you can do — you are not the only person who can help your child.
 Ask for and accept help whenever you can